brechtb86/geo-rest/README.md

 v1: https://geolocation.rest/api/v1/

-## Docs
+## Docs & tryout

 For documentation and tryout go to the [Swagger page](https://geolocation.rest/swagger/index.html).

 ## A big thanks!

-This service is using the data from [dr5hn](https://github.com/dr5hn/countries-states-cities-database), shoutout to him for making and maintining such a great database!
+This service is using the data from [dr5hn](https://github.com/dr5hn/countries-states-cities-database), shoutout to him for making and maintaining such a great database!

 ## Export